 Budget standards or reference budgets are one of the longest standing tools to define an income-based poverty threshold.
 They are illustrative priced baskets of goods and services that represent a certain targeted living standard.
 I have worked in particular on reference budgets that represent the minimum financial resources for adequate social participation.
 These reference budgets have many applications both in research and in social policy and social work, and are developed in a wide range of countries.
 In two EU funded projects, I contributed to designing a methodology for constructing comparable reference budgets in Europe, and coordinated with Bérénice Storms and Karel Van den Bosch the data collection of the first comparable reference budgets in the EU.
-With Tess Penne, who was also involved in the data collection, Bérénice Storms, Karel Van den Bosch, and others, I worked further on developing comparative social indicators, based on reference budgets.
+With Tess Penne, who was also involved in these two projects, Bérénice Storms, Karel Van den Bosch, and others, we continue to work on developing comparative social indicators, based on reference budgets.

 The following sections cover:

 - Data, reports, methodological papers of the EU pilot project on comparable reference budgets in Europe

 - Data, Reports, and methodological papers of the ImPRovE reference budgets

 - Papers on using reference budgets for constructing social indicators and applied (comparative) research on poverty and tax-benefit policies

 - Other publications on reference budgets (mostly in Dutch)

 EU pilot project for the development of a common methodology on reference budgets in Europe (funded by DG Employment and Social Affairs, European Commission)